State charitable solicitation registration and renewal can be a time-consuming and expensive distraction from a nonprofit organization’s mission.

 Did you know that in many states, just one phone call, email, letter or in-person solicitation to a potential donor could trigger the need for a nonprofit organization to register (in advance) to legally solicit charitable donations?

 With up to 40 states requiring nonprofits to file initial registrations and/or renewals every year, complying with state fundraising laws can cost hundreds of hours and thousands of dollars in fees per year, depending on the size of your organization.

 Fortunately, there are some strategies that can help limit the number of states where you have to register.
 Let’s take a look.

-A good starting point is to register to solicit in the state where your organization is headquartered.
-You may also want to register in other states where you have offices, chapters, branches or affiliates, but only if your organization is actively soliciting in these states or if the state has a charitable solicitation act that requires registration.
-Also, you will likely need to register to solicit in the state where your nonprofit is incorporated; again, presuming your nonprofit solicits in this state and registration is required there.
+When considering where to register, the state where your organization is headquartered is a good place to start.
+You may also want to register in the states where your organization has any offices, chapters, branches or affiliates, but only if your organization is actively soliciting in those states (or if the state has a charitable solicitation act that requires registration).
+You’ll likely need to register to solicit in the state(s) where your nonprofit is incorporated presuming, again, that your nonprofit solicits donations in this state and registration is required there.

 Follow the Money…and the People

-In the past, states didn’t devote much attention, resources or effort to enforce charitable registration requirements, so it’s understandable why some organizations are reluctant to register.
-However, since the advent of the internet and its impact on fundraising, along with the changes brought about by the Pension Protection Act of 2006, nonprofits are increasingly discovering that states are becoming much more proactive and donors are doing more due diligence.
-The cost of one state fine for failing to register could exceed the cost of registering nationwide, not to mention the potential reputational risk to a nonprofit, its officers, directors, fundraisers, volunteers and related organizations.
+In the past, states didn’t devote much effort in enforcing charitable registration requirements, so it’s understandable why some organizations are reluctant to register.
+However, since the advent of the internet and its impact on fundraising, along with the changes brought about by the Pension Protection Act of 2006, states are becoming much more proactive about compliance and donors are doing more due diligence.
+One state fine for failing to register could exceed the cost of registering nationwide, not to mention the potential reputational risk to a nonprofit, its officers, directors, fundraisers, volunteers and related organizations.

-This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.
+This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.